akasoggybunz/BlazingPizza/README.md

 # Build Your First Cross Platform Blazor App in a Day
 Repo for LIVE!
-360 2021 Hands-on lab, Orlando, FL
+360 2021 Hands-on lab, Orlando, FL Orginal Author and all credit goes to [Brian Randell of Github](https://github.com/brianrandell)

 ## The following are required on Windows or macOS [Please see each product’s operating system version requirements for the items listed below]: